MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 - We need to install the SSM agent on the systems we want to control
 - The agent is by default installed on Amazon Linux and some Ubuntu AMIs
-- If an instance can not be controlled by the agent, the issue is probably with the agent on the IAM role is missing to allow SSM actions
+- If an instance can not be controlled by the agent, the issue is probably with the agent or the IAM role is missing to allow SSM actions

 ## AWS Tags and Resource Groups